-There is a particular narrative, favored by skeptics, that occasionally erupts into the public forum.
+There is a particular narrative, popular among skeptics, that occasionally erupts into the public forum.
 It happened in 1990 when Ted Turner famously (and clumsily) declared that “Christianity is a religion for losers”.
 (The muddled nuance of his actual intent was drowned in the ensuing indignation).
 Or in 1993 when Washington Post writer Michael Weisskopf derided conservative Christians as “poor, uneducated, and easy to command”.
 (Clearly, a single stint at trying to command them would have quickly disavowed him of this conceit).

 However, such gaffes have minimal effect compared to the dishonest portrayal of religious people in general, and conservative Christians in particular, in culture and entertainment.
 Recall the buffoonish, and wildly inaccurate, caricature of William Jennings Bryan in the classic drama of the Scopes evolution trial, “Inherit the Wind”.
 Bill Maher, an entertainer who some regard as a comedian, released Religulous in 2008.
 “Religulous” was a widely panned cinematic undertaking that spotlighted the the most foolish and outrageous religious beliefs and represented them as normative.
 Gentler criticism arises even from within the ranks, to wit “The Scandal of the Evangelical Mind”, Mark Noll’s 1994 opus.
 (Of all the feedback Noll received, the one he most embraced was that the scandal was less specifically the Evangelical mind, than the American mind).